Search

 Google Penalty Solutions

 Loss of rank due to a Google penalty is not an uncommon experience for any size site.
-And whether it's due to redundancies, bad neighborhoods, multiple sites, or whatever, pain is pain, regardless of business size.
+And whether it's due to redundancies, bad neighborhoods, multiple sites, bad links, server issues, dns mis-pointing, redirection schemes run afoul, other owned sites getting inappropriately exposed, subdomains with inappropriate navigation sharing or whatever, pain is pain, regardless of business size.

 But Google penalties often scale along with other factors, so if there's a problem with the natural search ranks of a large web entity, chances are it's not a small one.
 Many troublesome Google penalty issues arise because automation protocols did not take search compliance into consideration.
 Systems are designed for the convenience of the users.
-But if search compliance was not considered during development, the automation itself can be the culprit.
+But if search compliance was not considered during development, the automation itself can be the culprit, and for certain penalties, it's the first place to look.

-The two most common Google penalty related automation issues involve the inadvertent creation of redundancies at the content and domain level, and filename redundancies across multiple directories.
+Some of the most common Google penalty related automation issues involve the inadvertent creation of redundancies at the content and domain level, creation of multiple urls displaying the same content, and filename redundancies across multiple directories.

-For example, the null set redundancy exists when a page gets created even when there is no data.
-If more than one empty page is created, you have pages that are redundant by virtue of having no data - perhaps only header, footer, and nav.
-Create enough of these pages, and it can trigger a Google penalty because it can appear to be a deceptive strategy by virtue of the numbers.
+The null set redundancy exists when a page gets created even when there is no data, like when a product runs out of inventory and the same message is displayed for every product on a unique url.
+In this instance, you have pages that are redundant by virtue of having no data - perhaps only header, footer, and nav.
+Create enough of these pages (automation is good at this), and it can trigger a Google penalty because it can appear to be a deceptive strategy by virtue of the numbers.
+The solution to this kind of non-compliance is simple - establish conditions under which pages with no content either do not show, or better, render unique content.
+Instead of out of inventory product pages displaying the same message, create a variable driven messages that simply explain that the particular product is out of inventory.
+By adding that message to the regular product description, none of these urls will be redundant.

 Home SEO Enterprise Blog Search Compliance Structural SEO The Semantic Imperative About re1y.com